Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 Close up of the soup

 Copycat Olive Garden Zuppa Toscana tastes just like the restaurant original!
-A creamy soup filled with Italian sausage, potatoes, and kale.
+A creamy soup filled with hot Italian sausage, potatoes, and kale.

 Close up of the soup